adamghill/django-unicorn/docs/source/direct-view.md

 # Direct View

-Usually components will be included in a regular Django template, however a component can also be specified in a `urls.py` file in instances where the having an additional template is not necessary.
+Usually components will be included in a regular Django template, however a component can also be specified in a `urls.py` file in instances where having an additional template is not necessary.

 ## Template Requirements